lrcouto/MiniRT/README.md

 September 10th 2020 - Sphere and plane parsing work, and the functions are already Norme compliant.
 Fixed some other minor issues with the file parsing structure, now allowing the program to read the file if you skip lines between parameters, which was a requisite in the subject.

 September 11th 2020 - File parser is now finished.
 Tested it for memory leaks and NOrme compliance, and everything seems to be working accordingly.
 Now we can move to the actual raytracing part.

+September 12th 2020 - Created function to verify if the input file extension is valid, and started implementing vector operations.
+Trying to reorganize the project a little bit but having a lot of trouble with the Makefile.
+Incredibly frustrating.